RESOURCES

 As defense systems become more connected, powerful, and electronically complex, military OEMs face growing challenges related to power quality, EMI compliance, ruggedization, and cybersecurity.
 The ability to power and protect these systems has become just as critical as the systems themselves.

-The Growing Opportunity in Military Electronics
+The Growing Demand for Reliable Military Electronics

-Key military applications include:
+Key applications include:

 - Radar Systems